The DESC Stellarator Code Suite Part I: Quick and accurate equilibria computations: Conclusions

 \section{Conclusions}

 In conclusion, a comparison of the VMEC and DESC codes was carried out.
 DESC was shown to have more accurate equilibrium solutions than VMEC as measured by force balance error, and to have faster runtimes for a given solution accuracy.
 DESC was also shown to have improved radial convergence as compared to VMEC, owing to its spectral basis in all three coordinates.
 Further, inaccuracies of VMEC solutions near the axis were seen, which could be tied to the unphysical modes in the VMEC Fourier spectrum that do not scale correctly with radius near the axis.
 DESC solutions, on the other hand, do not have this problem, and were shown to be accurate near the axis.
 Solution accuracy is necessary in order to accurately calculate stability metrics, and this is explicitly shown for a Mercier stability calculation, where the DESC solution is found to better agree with the asymptotic expansion near-axis than the VMEC solution.
 Future plans for development of the DESC code with regards to computation speed include implementing MPI parallelization to better take advantage of CPUs and benchmarking the code's GPU capabilities.
 Pre-compilation of functions with JAX is also foreseen, which should aid in reducing initialization times.
-Additionally, further DESC verification can include comparing results to other equilibrium codes such as SPEC, and the effect of solution accuracy can be investigated in other metrics such as fast particle confinement.
+Additionally, further DESC verification can include comparing results to other equilibrium codes such as SPEC, and the effect of solution accuracy can be investigated in other metrics such as fast particle confinement.\\ \textbf{Acknowledgements} The authors gratefully acknowledge helpful discussions with Matt Landreman concerning near-axis expansion theory and Mercier stability.\\ \textbf{Funding} This work was supported by the U.S. Department of Energy under contract numbers DE-AC02-09CH11466, DE-SC0022005 and Field Work Proposal No. 1019.
+The United States Government retains a non-exclusive, paid-up, irrevocable, world-wide license to publish or reproduce the published form of this manuscript, or allow others to do so, for United States Government purposes.\\ \textbf{Data Availability Statement} The data and scripts used in this manuscript are freely available on Zenodo \citep{panici_dario_2022_6539680} at \url{https://doi.org/10.5281/zenodo.6539680}.\\ \textbf{Declaration of Interests} The authors report no conflict of interest.